 66 All of us who professionally use the mass media are the shapers of society.
 We can vulgarise that society.
 We can brutalise it.
 Or we can help lift it on to a higher level. ??

 William Bernbach, American advertising executive

 www.mpw.ac.uk

-the last the set of the best
+NAME AND ADDRESS OF TAXABLE

 119

 MEDIA STUDIES

 What is it about at sixth-form level?